Back to Insights

 Step 6: Train Employees (Week 6-8)

-Training must be practical:
+Training must be practical to be effective.

 Step 7: Monitor and Respond (Ongoing)